Neville Crichton: Ocean-race sailing

 Crichton also had a distinguished sailing career, having owned ocean-racing maxi yachts Alfa Romeo I, Alfa Romeo II and Alfa Romeo III.
 Crichton skippered the line honours winning yachts in the 2002 and 2009 Sydney to Hobart Yacht Races.

-He was also the founder of Alloy Yachts, which he incorporated with the same team that, in 1985, built Chanel, his 28 m sailing yacht.
+Crichton was also the founder of Alloy Yachts, which he incorporated with the same team that, in 1985, built Chanel, his 28 m sailing yacht.
 Over 29 years, Alloy Yachts launched sailing yachts in excess of 67 m and motor yachts up to 47 m in length.
 The company ceased trading in 2016.

 Personal life

 In 1978, aged 29 years, Crichton was diagnosed with throat cancer.
 He underwent 30 operations and eventually had his voice-box and oesophagus removed.
 Doctors told him it was unlikely he would ever speak again, however he was one of the first people in the world to receive an artificial voice box during experimental surgery in Indianapolis.
 This would lead to his nickname of "Croaky".

 Aged 71 years, in 2017 Crichton married his fourth wife, Nadi Hasandedic, aged 38 years.
 They live in Point Piper.